 One of the downsides in my case with some of the Software as a Service (SaaS) is that they are focused on gathering all the data for you and are more or less read-only.
 So if I write a check (very rare) or do an online bill payment (much more common), I’m used to adding the information to the check register in Quicken.
 Now I know exactly where I stand.
 Since the online services only grab the data that’s out there, they aren’t aware of these pending payments.
 That throws my numbers off – hopefully not enough that I would bounce a “virtual” check, but I do like to know exactly where I stand and this is not something you usually get with the online services.

 A few of the different products out there include:

 - Quicken – my go software to for years – I use the Home & Business version, but there are other less expensive editions as well such as Deluxe and Premier which might suit you fine depending on your needs.

 - Mint – A lot of people I know swear by Mint, but it seems to fall short on some important things like investment accounts (and my credit union!).

-- Personal Capital – Very powerful online service that has some fantastic retirement planning tools as well.
+- Empower (formerly Personal Capital) – Very powerful online service that has some fantastic retirement planning tools as well.
 The only downside I have with it is that it doesn’t let me manage everything that Quicken does (credit union, manual entries, pending transaction, etc.).
 Definitely worth trying though to see if it suits you.

 - YNAB (You Need A Budget) – Desktop software designed for people who… well, need a budget!
 I haven’t used it before, but it does have a strong following.